statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- Visitors in December,2023 on Statichunt → 6,000+
+- StaticHunt total visitors from July to December 2024 → 30,000+

-- Page views in December,2023 on Statichunt → 40,000+
+- Total Page views from July to December 2024 → 220,000+

-- Number of Composable Themes → 3500+
+- Number of Composable Themes → 7450+

 - Number of Tools → 100+